kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

 <a name="how-code-examples-works"></a>
 ### How the code examples work

-There will always be a relative reference to a minified, production-ready version of jQuery version 1.11.2 and a file called `scripts.js`. jQuery will always be one level up to a folder called `js/libs` and the `js` folder will be in the same folder as `index.html`.
+All examples run from an `index.html` file that references a minified version of jQuery 1.11.2 and a file called `scripts.js`. jQuery will always be one level up to a folder called `js/libs` and `scripts.js` file will be in the same folder as `index.html`.

+All of this is done so that each example folder doesn't need its own copy of jQuery.
+The tree structure looks like this:
 {% prism markup %}
 ├── sample-folder
 |   ├── index.html